jammycakes-ukpds/dotfiles/lib/zsh/README.md

 This is the custom directory for Oh-my-zsh.

-Add custom plugins and themes here.
+Any *.zsh file in this directory will be invoked automatically.
+In addition, you can add plugins and themes in the 'plugins' and 'themes' subfolders as required.